calvert/stackevo-docs/draft-trammell-semi-report-00.md

 # Incentives for Stack Ossification and Evolution

-The current situation is, of course, the the result of a variety of processes, and the convergence of incentives for network operators, content providers, network equipment vendors, application developers, operating system developers, and end users.
+The current situation is, of course, the result of a variety of processes, and the convergence of incentives for network operators, content providers, network equipment vendors, application developers, operating system developers, and end users.
 Moore's Law makes it easier to deploy more